 If you listen to Jung, the world is made from archetypes – images that are perceived on the subconscious level.
 In illustration design, archetypes serve as a foundation for character creation.
 They can be used as templates.
 You can use several popular character types that will serve as a basis for your design.

 For example, if you want your character to radiate cuteness, then you should better use baby body proportions and facial expressions that depict shyness and coyness.
-Baby body includes small ears and a small nose, but big eyes, a big head, no neck-head joint, and short and chubby limbs.
+The baby body includes small ears and a small nose, but big eyes, a big head, no neck-head joint, and short and chubby limbs.
 If you want your character to look bulky and be more bully-like, then give him a big chest, thin neck, and a square chin.
 Also, draw him with small legs, and a small cranium and hip area.
 This is how you achieve a strong and heavy character type.

 A tricky character type ought to have a slim body that depicts his agility.
 Such characters often smile and have a cunning or carefree facial expression.
 The most popular example of a tricky character type is Bugs Bunny.